Photo

 Of course, not everything she did in her career was a success.
 An entrepreneur named John Jay Hooker persuaded Pearl, as well as gospel singer named Mahalia Jackson, to have their names attached to a fried chicken chain in the late 1960s.
 Kentucky Fried Chicken was already quite famous and the chain was marketed as an alternative to KFC.
 At first, the chain did well, but soon it became clear that the accounting books didn't't add up and that the restaurant chain had willfully manipulated its stock price.
 Since Pearl and Jackson had nothing to do with this, The U.S. Securities and Exchange Commission eventually cleared them of any financial wrongdoings.

-The fried chicken debacle ended in 1969, and Pearl decided tPhotoo focus solely on her career.
+The fried chicken debacle ended in 1969, and Pearl decided to focPhotous solely on her career.
 She ended up becoming a cast member of the hit hillbilly variety show “Hee Haw” and remained with the show for a whopping 20 years.Meanwhile, The Grand Ole Opry became so famous in 1974 that it had to move out of its location at the Ryman Auditorium so that it could accommodate its growing audience.
 The new 4,000 seat Grand Ole Opry House, as it was called, was then born.
 By then, the Ryman Auditorium had been home to Pearl for four decades as she performed with the Opry.

 During her career, she received many awards.
 In 1975, she was elected to the Country Music Hall of Fame in Nashville, and the plaque, which can still be seen at the music hall, reads, “Humor is the least recorded but certainly one of the most important aspects of live country music.”